-Fiscal Year 2022 Capital Budget Amendment Subject/Description Amount Offsetting Funding Project Connect Program Manager O \$6,000,000 (\$6,000,000) Increase in funding for the advanced level of work that the PMOR has and will perform to provide staff and technic Partnership.
-The PMOR has increased staff beyond a program focus to support each project within the program as documents and project controls systems.
-Project Connect Orange Line \$1,000,000 (\$1,000,000) Increase in funding for the additional work that will be performed towards advancing the design and environmenta Partnership.
-The current Orange Line budget and this supplemental budget will provide sufficient financial capacity Lamar Transit Center, underground stations and utilities.
-Project Connect Blue Line \$1,000,000 (\$1,000,000) Increase in funding for the additional work that will be performed towards advancing the design and environmenta Partnership.
-The current Blue Line budget and this supplemental budget will provide sufficient financial capacity fo Facility, Pleasant Valley & Riverside intersection, and environmental mitigations.
+Fiscal Year 2022 Capital Budget Amendment Subject/Description Amount Offsetting Funding Project Connect Program Manager Owner Representative (PMOR) \$6,000,000 (\$6,000,000)

+Increase in funding for the advanced level of work that the PMOR has and will perform to provide staff and technical support to the Project Connect program with offsetting funding from the Austin Transit Partnership.
+The PMOR has increased staff beyond a program focus to support each project within the program as well as development of programmatic elements such as standards and specifications, readiness documents and project controls systems.

+Project Connect Orange Line \$1,000,000 (\$1,000,000) ----------------------------- ------------- ---------------

+Increase in funding for the additional work that will be performed towards advancing the design and environmental impact statement of the Orange Line light rail with offsetting funding from the Austin Transit Partnership.
+The current Orange Line budget and this supplemental budget will provide sufficient financial capacity for the community-led design progression of Orange Line elements, such as the Drag, North Lamar Transit Center, underground stations and utilities.

+Project Connect Blue Line \$1,000,000 (\$1,000,000)

+Increase in funding for the additional work that will be performed towards advancing the design and environmental impact statement of the Blue Line light rail with offsetting funding from the Austin Transit Partnership.
+The current Blue Line budget and this supplemental budget will provide sufficient financial capacity for the community-led design progression of Blue Line elements, such as the Central Maintenance Facility, Pleasant Valley & Riverside intersection, and environmental mitigations.
-PUBLIC HEARING ON PROPOSED FY2022 CAPITAL BUDGET AMENDMENT

-July 25, 2022, 12:00 PM

-Rosa Parks Board Room, 2910 East 5th Street, Austin, TX 78702 Served by routes 4, 300
+PUBLIC HEARING ON PROPOSED FY2022 CAPITAL BUDGET AMENDMENT July 25, 2022, 12:00 PM Rosa Parks Board Room, 2910 East 5th Street, Austin, TX 78702 Served by routes 4, 300